adgellida/data-protection-list/README.md

 **Global recommendations for Android and derivatives**

 - see point 4.2 and 8.3 in order to install applications without using Google Play Store
-- verify all applications’ permissions in order to revoke them if they are harmful to pri- vacy or simply unnecessary :
+- verify all applications’ permissions in order to revoke them if they are harmful to privacy or simply unnecessary :
 “Settings” > “Apps” > select the app > “Permissions”
 - block the internet access of all unused applications or which do not require internet access in order to work in the apps’ permissions or when it’s not available, thanks to a firewall application such as RethinkDNS
 - install and use an application, such as RethinkDNS (cf. 8.3), allowing to block trackers as well as ads and to use a respectful encrypted DNS server (cf. 6.3).
-As an inferior alternative, use the built-in Android DoT implementation to set a recom- mended DNS server (DoT) (cf. 6.3):
+As an inferior alternative, use the built-in Android DoT implementation to set a recommended DNS server (DoT) (cf. 6.3):
-“Settings” > “Network & internet” > “Private DNS” > select “Private DNS provider Host- name” and enter the desired DNS server
+“Settings” > “Network & internet” > “Private DNS” > select “Private DNS provider Hostname” and enter the desired DNS server
 - If it is necessary to use abusive applications requiring permissions to function, switch temporarily to a second user profile (or several ones) in order to totally isolate your activities and these applications from the rest of your data:
 “Settings” > “System” > “Multiple users” > “+ Add user”
 To receive notifications across different profiles: “Settings” > “System” > “Multiple users” > “Send notifications to current user” (repeat for each desired profile)

 **Android (original)**

 The following measures being insufficient for privacy since the OS is abusive in itself, it is recommended to use an Android version modified for privacy (cf. 4.1).
 That being said, in order to avoid a complete and continuous profiling with original Android:

 - avoid all Chinese manufacturers as well as Samsung and favour a brand offering “Android One” (no manufacturer overlay)
 - never connect to a Google account